 animal contained.
 The ibis mummy held by this coffin was placed within through the detachable lid on the back.
 The gilding of the body and the exquisite detailing of the head, legs, and feet make this example one of the finest of its kind.

-Wood, silver, gold, and rock crystal, animal remains, linen
+Wood, silver, gold leaf, gesso, rock crystal, animal remains, linen, pigment

 Ptolemaic Period with later additions

 16 3/4 x 8 x 22 in.
 (42.5 x 20.3 x 55.9 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license